aws-samples/genai-chatbot-pocs/contextual-chatbot-application-with-terraform/README.md

 1. run below terraform command to install application
     ```
     terraform -chdir="terraform" init
-    terraform -chdir="terraform" apply -auto-approve -var="image_tag=1"
+    terraform -chdir="terraform" apply -auto-approve -var="image_tag=1" -var="aws_region=us-east-1"
     ```
 1. you will get the cloudfront domain at end.
-Please use it to login ( user3 , Test@1234567)
+Please use it to login ( user3 , Test@1234567).
+It may take couple of mins before it is loaded on cloudfront domain.

 ## Cleanup